-As children and young persons are prohibited from the vast majority of gambling they must be prevented from entering adult only gaming environments.
+Protecting children and other vulnerable persons from being harmed or exploited by gambling - As children and young persons are prohibited from the great majority of gambling they must be prevented from entering adult only gaming environments.
 This Licensing Objective intends to prevent children and young persons from taking part in, or being in close proximity to, gambling.
 Restrictions are therefore necessary when advertising gambling products that are aimed at children or advertised in such a way that makes them attractive to children.
 The Licensing Authority will therefore consider whether or not specific measures are needed to protect children at particular premises.
 Such measures may include:

-- staff training (to include training on how to deal with suspected truants and vulnerable persons) - careful consideration of the siting of ATMs - additional requirements to provide supervision at entrances - steps taken to segregate gambling from non-gambling areas frequented by children - the supervision of gaming machines in non-adult gambling specific premises in order to prevent children or vulnerable young persons from being harmed or exploited by gambling - Minimum staffing levels in adult only gambling premises - Induction training for new staff and refresher training for existing staff - Maintenance of a refusals register - Proof of age schemes (e.g. Challenge 25)
+- staff training (to include training on how to deal with suspected truants and vulnerable persons) - ii. careful consideration of the siting of ATMs - iii. additional requirements to provide supervision at entrances - steps taken to segregate gambling from non- gambling areas frequented by children - the supervision of gaming machines in non- adult gambling specific premises in order to prevent children or vulnerable young persons from being harmed or exploited by gambling - vi.
+Minimum staffing levels in adult only gambling premises - vii.
+Induction training for new staff and refresher training for existing staff - viii.
+Maintenance of a refusals register - ix.
+Proof of age schemes (e.g. Think 21) - x.
+Third party test purchasing

-- Third party test purchasing - Location of entry to adult only gambling premises - Infrared beam positioned across the entrance to the adult only gambling premises - provision of CCTV (with images retained for a minimum period of 28 days)
+- xi.
+Location of entry to adult only gambling premises - xii.
+Infra Red Beam positioned across the entrance to the adult only gambling premises - xiii. provision of CCTV (with images retained for a minimum period of 28 days)